Life OS · · 10 min read

 Dangerous Patterns in Year One

-The same behaviours repeat across dozens of post-exit founders.
-Usually some combination of these:
+The same behaviours repeat across post-exit founders.
+Usually, some combination of these.

-"Investor" as placeholder identity.
-This one's everywhere.
-"I'm an angel investor now" becomes the new answer to "What do you do?"
-It's socially acceptable, maintains status, keeps you adjacent to a world you understand.
-But for a lot of founders, it's a holding pattern—delaying rather than resolving the underlying question of purpose.
+Then there's the "I'm an angel investor now" crowd.
+It becomes the new answer to "What do you do?"
+It's socially acceptable, maintains status, and keeps you adjacent to a world you understand.
+For many founders, it's a holding pattern that delays rather than resolves the underlying question of purpose.
+(For a closer look at what these paths actually look like in practice, see What Founders Actually Do After Exit.)

-None of these patterns are inherently wrong.
+None of these patterns is inherently wrong.
 The danger is when they're unconscious.
-When you're running toward something new mainly to escape thinking about what just ended.
+When you're running toward something new, mainly to escape thinking about what just ended.

 Sudden Wealth Makes It Worse